• Home

 Local Hosts Configuration:

-For complete local development setup including domain mapping, development domain utilities, and testing procedures, see Multi-Tenant Development Environment: 4-Step Local Guide.
+For complete local development configuration including hosts file setup, domain mapping, and testing procedures, see the dedicated guide: Multi-Tenant Development Environment: 4-Step Local Guide

 Development Middleware Adjustment: